sourcefuse/loopback4-microservice-catalog/README.md

 </p>

+## IMPORTANT NOTE

+From v5 onwards our cli now supports workspaces, transfering the responsibility of managing dependencies from lerna to npm.
+We will be providing support for our older version v4 till 30th June 2024.
+For more details on how to migrate from older versions of lerna to v7 [click here](https://lerna.js.org/docs/legacy-package-management).

 # ARC API

 ARC API (aka Sourceloop), is a collection of pre-built microservices designed to accelerate the development timeline for enterprise projects.
 These services address common challenges encountered by large enterprises during the development of cloud-native platforms for digital transformation initiatives or new product creation.
 Implemented as [LoopBack Extensions](https://loopback.io/doc/en/lb4/Extending-LoopBack-4.html), ARC API services can be seamlessly integrated into existing LoopBack or NestJS applications or generated as standalone services using the LoopBack Command-line interface.